Draymond Green: Fourth NBA championship and fourth All-Star (2021–2022)

+Preseason incident and coming up short (2022–2023)

 During a team practice with the Warriors on October 5, 2022, Green and teammate Jordan Poole got into an altercation, resulting in Green striking Poole in the face.
+TMZ published a leaked video on October 7, showing the punch but not what led to the incident.
 On October 9, Green publicly apologized for the incident and announced that he would spend a few days away from the team.
-The NBA fined Green for the altercation.
-On November 27, Green had his first double-double of the season with a season-high 19 points and 11 rebounds in a 137–114 win over the Minnesota Timberwolves.
-On February 4, 2023, he posted a near triple-double with 17 points, 9 rebounds and 9 assists in a 119–113 win over the Dallas Mavericks.
-On March 16, Green was suspended by the NBA for one game without pay for incurring his 16th technical foul of the season in a game the day before.
+The Warriors fined Green for the altercation.
+On November 27, Green had his first double-double of the season with a season-high 19 points and 11 assists in a 137–114 win over the Minnesota Timberwolves.
+On March 16, 2023, Green was suspended by the NBA for one game without pay for incurring his 16th technical foul of the season in a game the day before.
+On April 18, Green was suspended for one game for stomping on the chest of Domantas Sabonis in a playoff game against the Sacramento Kings.
+The Warriors were eliminated in the second round of the playoffs by the Lakers.
+After the season, Kerr said Golden State was not a championship team due to a lack of trust on the team, in part due to Green's punching Poole, and Green blamed their early playoff exit on his punch.
+Green declined his $27.6 million player option and became a free agent.
+On July 8, 2023, he re-signed with the Warriors on a four-year, $100 million contract.